-Pear O'Legs Records Presents in Bristol: Apple of my Eye + The Norfolk Broads
+Pear O'Legs Records Presents in Bristol: Apple of my Eye + The Norfolk Broads (SOLD OUT)

 Our first live show in Bristol.
 We’ll be at West Street Kitchen, with fantastic food and drink as well as the best in contemporary and traditional folk music.